immunant/c2rust/c2rust-bitfields/README.md

 }
 ```

 Furthermore, C bitfield rules for overflow and signed integers are taken into account.
+This crate is likely no_std compatible.

 # Acknowledgements